Ylianst/ESP-FBot/README.md

 ## Installation

+Assuming you have Home Assistant and ESP-Home installed and know how to use it.

-1. Use the example configuration file `fbot-example.yaml` as a starting point.
+1. Use the example configuration below as a starting point.
-2. Update WiFi credentials and API encryption key.
+2. Update WiFi credentials, API encryption key and Battery MAC address.
 3. Flash to your ESP32 device.

 ## Configuration